 Foreign exchange currency contracts are entered into by the Company principally to hedge the future payment of inventory and intercompany transactions by non-U.S. subsidiaries.
 Periodically, the Company may also use foreign exchange currency contracts to hedge the translation and economic exposures related to its net investments in certain of its international subsidiaries.
 The fair values of the Company's foreign exchange currency contracts are based on quoted foreign exchange forward rates at the reporting date.
 The fair values of the interest rate swaps are based upon inputs corroborated by observable market data.
-Deferred compensation obligations to employee-are adjusted based on changes in the fair value of the underlying employee-directed investments.
+Deferred compensation obligations to employees are adjusted based on changes in the fair value of the underlying employee-directed investments.
 Fair value of these obligations is based upon inputs corroborated by observable market data.

-During fiscal 2018, the Company invested $\notin 0.5$ million (\$ 0.5 million) in a private equity fund.
-During fiscal 2019, the Company made additional investments totaling $\notin 0.9$ million (\$ 1.1 million).
+During fiscal 2018, the Company invested 0.5 million (\$0.5 million) in a private equity fund.
+During fiscal 2019, the Company made additional investments totaling 0.9 million (\$1.1 million).
 As permitted in accordance with authoritative guidance, the Company uses net asset value per share as a practical expedient to measure the fair value of this investment and has not included this investment in the fair value hierarchy as disclosed above.
-During fiscal 2019, the Company recorded an unrealized loss of $\notin 0.1$ million (\$ 0.2 million) in other income (expense).
-As of February 2, 2019 and February 3, 2018, the Company included $\notin 1.2$ million) (\$ 1.4 million) and $\notin 0.5$ million (\$ 0.6 million), respectively, in other assets in the Company's condensed consolidated balance sheet related to this investment.
-As of February 2, 2019, the Company had an unfunded commitment to invest an additional $\notin 3.6$ million) in the private equity fund.
+During fiscal 2019, the Company recorded an unrealized loss of 0.1 million (\$0.2 million) in other income (expense).
+As of February 2, 2019 and February 3, 2018, the Company included 0.2 million (\$1.4 million) and 0.2 million (\$0.6 million), respectively, in other assets in the Company's condensed consolidated balance sheet related to this investment.
+As of February 2, 2019, the Company had an unfunded commitment to invest an additional 0.2 million (\$4.2 million) in the private equity fund.